amy897324/MICB305_TeamA/README.md

 Questions For Tomorrow:
 What do we need to remove from the metadata?
 Can you guide us to make a proposal in R after using QIIME2?

+## Oct 15 Team notes
+Goal for next week: figure out specific research aim Overall RQ (from first week discussion):
+Does the composition of a patient's microbiome and prevalence of depression in a patient impact their MS severity?
+Effects of depression and MSSS on gut microbiome Hypothesis to connect all 3:
+Hoping to run PERMANOVA to run all 3
+Alpha and beta diversity
+Severe MS associated to higher level/diverse microbiome and depression Or microbiome on depression on MS
+Bessie (NEW RQ IDEA): If you want to connect all 3, do effect of prevalence of depression and MS severity on gut microbiome Severe MS (PMS), presence of depression (29)
+Severe MS (PMS), absence of depression (80)
+Less severe MS (RMS), presence of depression (60)
+Less severe MS (RMS), absence of depression (266) Healthy, depression (37)
+Healthy, no depression (396)
+*Use the different types of MS (SMS, RRMS, PMS) to determine the severity of MS* Known that PMS is more severe than RRMS
+Best to use original paper to find it
+Sample size of above ~10 is okay to use for research Rationale of hypothesis (required in proposal): If it does affect gut microbiome, why does it do that Worth exploring RF model
+Presence of specific species
+Possibly microbiome diversity
+Can’t predict the general gut microbiome
+If sample size big enough/prevalent for one specific type of MS, can just use that one Most common form of MS
+Get sample number (for each of 6 variables above) based on this type of MS

+Proposal
+What type of analysis and our approach
+How it can contribute to our hypothesis (why this analysis?)
+Not required to do actual analysis, just explain why you chose that one Possibly do QIIME2 processing though
+What machinery we’re using
+Need to manipulate metadata
+Numeric → character
+Exclude NAs in depression column